dataset-ninja/hyper-kvasir/README.md

-# HyperKvasir: The Largest Gastrointestinal Dataset (Images Part)
+# HyperKvasir: The Largest Gastrointestinal Dataset (Images)

 HyperKvasir Images is a dataset for instance segmentation, semantic segmentation, object detection, and classification tasks.